-6.2 Manage the IP Address of the EAP
+6.1 Manage the IP Address of the EAP (Only for AP Mode)

 The IP address of the EAP can be a dynamic IP address assigned by the DHCP server or a static IP address manually specified by yourself.
 By default, the EAP gets a dynamic IP address from the DHCP server.
 You can also specify a static IP address according to your needs.